mtacnet/GLPI_Alert/README.md

 Project GLPI: http://glpi-project.org/

+This script run with GLPI version 0.83.

 On this project, the DBMS use is MySQL.

 On this project, the indentation used is: tabulation and spaces are: 4